mangye16/Cross-Modal-Re-ID-baseline/ICCV21_CAJ/README.md

 # Channel Augmented Joint Learning for Visible-Infrared Recognition (ICCV 2021)
 Pytorch Code of CAJ method [1] for Cross-Modality Person Re-Identification (Visible Thermal Re-ID) on RegDB dataset [4] and SYSU-MM01 dataset [5].

+A Huawei MindSpore implementation of our proposed method is avaiable at [MindSpore CAJ](https://gitee.com/mindspore/contrib/tree/master/papers/CAJ).

 We adopt the two-stream network structure introduced in [2,3].

 |Datasets    | Pretrained| Rank@1  | mAP |  mINP |  Model|